Item 1 – Introduction

 Additional Information: For more detailed information about our Advisory Business and the Types of Clients we generally service, please See Items 4 and 7, respectively in our ADV Part 2A.

 When engaged to provide investment management services, we shall charge a fee calculated as a percentage of your assets under our management (our “AUM Fee”).
+As further disclosed on Part 2A of our Form ADV, a client’s cash positions (money markets, etc.) shall be included as part of assets under management for purposes of determining our advisory fee and, if the client maintains a margin balance, we will bill on the higher margin value.
 Our annual AUM Fee is negotiable but generally does not exceed 1.00%.
 However, we generally impose an annual minimum fee of $10,000 for investment advisory services.
 Therefore, if you maintain less than $1 million under our management, you may be subject to fee that is in excess of 1.00%.